Grading Guidelines

 Programming Grading

-• A 95: Your code is excellent, conforms exactly to instructions/specifications.
+• 45-49: Your code is excellent and conforms to all instructions/specifications.
 Any problems are minor and would only require a small “tweak” to achieve 100.
 A "tweak" is one line, one name, one parameter, etc.

-• B 85: Your code is above average, conforms by far to the majority of instructions/specifications.
+• 40-44: Your code is above average, conforms to the majority of instructions/specifications.
 Problems are significant but easily fixable.
 Fixes would require more than a "tweak" but less than a complete rewrite of any complete section of code.
 For example, multiple occurrences of using incorrect loops or more than one return per function.

-• C 75: Your code is average, conforms to most instructions/specifications.
+• 35-39: Your code is average, conforms to most instructions/specifications.
 Problems are substantial and would require some effort to correct.
 Fixes would require rewriting whole sections of code, or correcting three or more mistakes, but not a complete rewrite of most of the code.

-• D 65: Your code is below average, conforms to few instructions/specifications.
+• 30-34: Your code is below average, conforms to few instructions/specifications.
 Problems are substantial, and would likely require a complete rewrite of most of the code.

-• F 50: Your code is well below average, conforms to few instructions/specifications.
+• 25-29: Your code is well below average, conforms to few instructions/specifications.
 Code essentially "runs" and resembles what was requested, but has major flaws.
 Problems are substantial and will require a majority or complete rewrite of most of the code.

-• Failure to include a file comment header exactly as instructed.
+• Failure to include file comment headers exactly as instructed.

 • Failure to document/comment functions and methods exactly as instructed.